macquarie-cloud-services/azure-wvd-deployment/azvmimagebuilder/README.md

 ```

-The image build for this example will take approximately 50mins (multiple reboots, windows update installs/reboot), when you query the status, you need to look for *lastRunStatus*, below shows the build is still running, if it had completed successfully, it would show 'suceeded'.
+The image build for this example will take approximately 30mins, when you query the status, you need to look for *lastRunStatus*, below shows the build is still running, if it had completed successfully, it would show 'suceeded'.

 ```text
   "lastRunStatus": {